bparanj/crystal/programming/iac/docs/basics/automating-replacement.md

 ### Step 2: Automate Instance Deployment

 Use AWS services like CloudFormation or Elastic Beanstalk, which support Infrastructure as Code (IaC), to manage your infrastructure.
-Define your infrastructure in a template, including the new AMI ID for your updated instance.
+Define your infrastructure in a template,  the new AMI ID for your updated instance.

-- **CloudFormation**: Create a CloudFormation template that describes your EC2 instance, including specifying the AMI ID of your updated AMI.
+- **CloudFormation**: Create a CloudFormation template that describes your EC2 instance,  specifying the AMI ID of your updated AMI.
 Use CloudFormation to manage the creation and deletion of your instances.

 - **Elastic Beanstalk**: If your application runs on Elastic Beanstalk, you can update your environment to use the new AMI.
 Elastic Beanstalk simplifies deployment, scaling, and instance replacement.